 Perhaps this was so Pharaoh could not point at a drop of rain and say 'it was a tiny hailstone that later melted!"
 Similarly, Moshe said 'about midnight' to thwart any claim that the plague was not like Moshe said.
 This is unlike the Malbim (refer to 9:34:151:2).
 Even if before, Hashem gave Pharaoh room to err (the magicians were able to imitate the first two plagues; also refer to 9:7:151:1), perhaps this was only while Pharaoh had free choice, but not once Hashem hardened his heart, starting with the plague of boils.
 (PF).

 Here it is implied that Pharaoh hardened his heart himself.
 Why, later in 10:1, does Hashem say "I hardened his heart"?

 Moshav Zekenim: The latter Pasuk reveals that really, Hashem hardened his heart.
 Pharaoh hardened his own heart only after the first five plagues.

 Riva: Hashem stopped the rain in order to help Pharaoh harden his heart.
 (PF) Refer to 9:34:151:1.

 Why does it say specifically here that Pharaoh increased to sin?

-Moshav Zekenim (#1): He saw that they needed 1 rain, and it did not fall to the ground.
-He increased to sin due to his pain over this.
+Moshav Zekenim #1: Because Pharaoh saw that they needed rain and it did not fall to the ground.
+He increased to sin due to his frustration.

-Rashbam: After he admitted "va'Ani v'Ami ha'Resha'im" (and returned to detain Yisrael), he is called Mezid.
+Rashbam: After having admitted "va'Ani ve'Ami ha'Resha'im" and continuing to detain Yisrael, he is called Meizid.